dacrands/gatsby-blog/src/pages/11-21-18/index.md

   ```
   <br/>

-Now that we have a
+Now that we covered some of the key points, let us take a look at some code.

 <!-- Once users authenticate their account, they may upload files with the following extensions: